FAQ

 As Waldorf schools begin to serve a more diverse population, both racially and socio-economically, Waldorf education has an opportunity to be reshaped into one that is more inclusive and aligned with the best practices of 21st century learning.

 Waldorf education began in Germany at the end of World War I. Over the last 100 years, the education as it has been practiced has primarily reflected its Eurocentric roots.
-El Rio recognizes and acknowledges the problematic aspects of this history, and we reject the hurtful, exclusive and misguided philosophies that have too often been a part of many traditional Waldorf schools.
+El Rio recognizes and acknowledges the problematic aspects of this racist history, and we reject the hurtful, exclusive and misguided philosophies that have too often been a part of many traditional Waldorf schools.

 El Rio is a Waldorf public school because we believe that particular tenets of Waldorf education are relevant and even revolutionary in today’s world.
 These concepts include: